TosbackCgusBridge-Bot/CGUs-versions/Shopzilla/Privacy Policy.md

 Privacy Policy

-Last modified on: June 11th 2015
+Last modified on: June 12th 2015

 Welcome to the website of Connexity, Inc. (hereinafter: “Connexity”).
 This policy aims to inform you as to the type, extent and purpose of the collection and use of personal data during your visit our website.
 If you have any questions, you can contact us at any time by email or by post.
 You can find our contact information in our Imprint.

-The information here can be read at any time on our website, at www.connexity.com or via the link to “Privacy Policy”.
+The information here can be read at any time on our website, at http://connexity.com/privacy-policy/ or via the link to “Privacy Policy”.

 Data Controller

-The data controller for the collection, processing and use of data in connection with the use of our internet site is Connexity, Inc., 12200 West Olympic Boulevard, Suite 300, Los Angeles, CA 90064, California, USA,
+The data controller for the collection, processing and use of data in connection with the use of our internet site is Connexity, Inc., 12200 West Olympic Boulevard, Suite 300, Los Angeles, CA 90064, California, USA, Tel: (310) 571-1235.

-How we collect data

-We only collect data from websites we have a business relationship with.
-We anonymously collect data over time and across the network.
-We also use anonymous data from third party data providers who are contractually obligated to adhere to comparable privacy principles.
-This additional anonymous data is used to improve our audience database and make ads more interesting to you.

-Connexity uses a number of common technologies to identify devices that have been on the network before.
-These include HTTP cookies, HTML5 cookies, browser cache and entity tags.
-These are collectively called “persistence files” and are only used to synchronize the browser session with our server-side audience database.
-When you voluntarily Opt-Out of receiving behaviorally targeted advertising from Connexity, we also use these persistence tools to maintain your Opt-Out state indefinitely.

 General